evaboogaard/blok-tech-team/README.md

 You have now linked Dinder to your own database!
 All you have to do now is fill the database with restaurants.

-The only thing left to do is run the application with:
+The only thing left to do is run the application with the following command:

 ```
 npm start
 ```

-Congrats, you are now all set!
+Congrats, you are all set now!
 Go to localhost:3000 in your browser and enjoy using Dinder!

 ## :busts_in_silhouette:Contribute